 Even today, a research showed that if you ask people in India: “What is your religion?” almost three to four million people will name you at least three.
 So, the fact of the matter is that, as you go down the literacy ladder, there are still huge numbers of people whose self-image, though mostly unconscious, is “I’m a Hindu, I’m a Muslim and I’m a Christian.”

 That’s indeed something I noticed during my trip through the Punjab and Kashmir region.
 Religions really get mixed up.
 And not just as a fact of history, but also in today’s reality.
-Here in Lahore for example, there’s the shrine of Baba Shah Jamal.
-Every Thursday people smoke bhang and dance into trance to the loud beats of the Dhol.
-When I went there I noticed it actually has a very ‘Hindu’ feel to it.
+Here in Lahore, for example, there’s the shrine of Baba Shah Jamal.
+Every Thursday, people smoke bhang and dance into a trance to the loud beats of the dhol.
+When I went there, I noticed it actually has a very ‘Hindu’ feel to it.
 It’s a bit like a loud, colourful Hindu gathering but in honour of a Muslim saint.
-It made me remember how you once wrote about Lal Ded, the female saint of which no one actually knew whether she was Muslim or Hindu.
-In that text you explained how nobody really cared either and that only now, in the last few decades, many academics all of the sudden feel the need to prove to which religion she belonged.
+It made me remember how you once wrote about Lal Ded, the female saint of whom no one actually knew whether she was Muslim or Hindu.
+In that text, you explained how nobody really cared either and that only now, in the last few decades, many academics suddenly feel the need to prove to which religion she belonged.